 Learning which plants to pair as companions takes a bit of trial and error.
-For example: anise seems to germinate better when grown with coriander, but coriander doesn’t grow well next to anise.
-Garlic deters Japanese beetles, but planted to close to anything in the pea and bean family and it will inhibit their growth.
+For example, anise seems to germinate better when grown with coriander, but coriander doesn’t grow well next to anise.
+Garlic deters Japanese beetles but when planted too close to anything in the pea and bean family it will inhibit their growth.

-One of the most compelling reasons to use the companion planting technique is the ability of certain plants to attract beneficial insects.
+One compelling reason to practice companion planting is the tendency of certain plants to attract beneficial insects.
 Beneficials are insects that feed on common garden pests, like aphids and caterpillars.
-Beneficial insects are considered the good guys and are why gardeners are cautioned not to spray insecticides at random.
+Beneficial insects are considered the good guys and are the best reason not to spray insecticides at random.

-Diversity in both plant material and season of availability are crucial.
-Hedge rows used to serve this function.
-The trees, shrubs and weeds would leaf out sooner in the spring than cultivated crops and provide early food sources.
+Diversity in both plant material and the season of availability is crucial.
+Hedgerows used to serve this function.
+The trees, shrubs, and weeds would leaf out sooner in the spring than cultivated crops and provide early food sources.

-Hedge rows are rare today, but we could easily plant a mixed border of fruiting and flowering trees and shrubs and perennials that has something in bloom all season.
-This patchwork of plants would benefit your ornamentals and planting it near a vegetable garden will insure beneficials on your vegetable crops.
+Hedgerows are rare today, but you could easily plant a mixed border of fruiting and flowering trees, shrubs, and perennials that have something in bloom all season.
+This patchwork of plants would benefit your ornamentals, and planting it near a vegetable garden will ensure beneficial insects on your vegetable crops.

 - Shady, protected areas for laying eggs